magenta-aps/mox/README.rst

 You will be presented with a form with a username/password field.
 Optionally, you can specify the STS address to use.
 This will request a token from the STS service using the given username and password.
-It will return the token result as JSON.
+It will return the value that should be used for the HTTP "Authorization" header.
+If it fails due to invalid username/password, an error message will be returned.

-This token can then be included in the HTTP "Authorization" header, like the
+This value can then be included in the HTTP "Authorization" header, like the
 following: ::

-    Authorization: saml-gzipped <saml-gzipped token>
+    Authorization: <output of get-token>

 For testing purposes, it is useful to use tools like the Chrome "app" called "Advanced REST client", available at https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo